 Having taken the 2023 competitive scene by storm, Kashtira is a recent rising star in the world of Yugioh archetypes.
 Its main focus is on summoning level seven Psychic monsters, and then banishing cards – either yours to trigger powerful combos or your opponent’s to clog the wheels of their deck’s machine.
 Blocking your opponent’s plays is a big part of this deck’s strategy.

 Kashtira decks can be aggressive and immensely powerful.
 However, they’re also not too difficult to counter, and unlucky card draws can really strangle a game.
-We’ll be watching Kashtira closely to see how it fairs long-term.
+Recent changes to the banlist have also really hampered the deck, so we’ll be watching Kashtira closely to see how it fairs long-term.

 Want a Yugioh deck based on a trap-filled mansion full of living furniture and killer maids?
 Labrynth is a new strategy centred around Trap cards, and the Dark Fiend monsters that love them.